 Once it reaches the market, you are at the mercy of the handlers.
 If it goes right into the freezer, all is well.
 If you are buying from the seafood counter, there is no telling how long that shrimp has been defrosted, although icing it does help.
 You are better off buying frozen shrimp and defrosting it yourself in the refrigerator.
 It does not take long to defrost.

 Shrimp StorageCooked shrimp can be stored in a sealed bag no more than 3 days in the coldest part of your refrigerator.
 Both cooked and raw shrimp may be frozen, but freezing raw preserves a better flavor.
 Raw shrimp can be frozen with shell or without, but should have the heads removed.
+Raw frozen shrimp will last 6 months in the freezer while frozen cooked shrimp should be consumed within 2 months.
+Commercially-frozen raw shrimp will last longer in the freezer without deterioration, since they are flash-frozen fresh with little handling.

 Frozen cooked and uncooked shrimp should ideally be thawed in the refrigerator in advance of need.
 They can be added frozen to casseroles and baked dishes.
 If you need to quickly thaw, you may put the shrimp under cold water, not warm.
 Warm water will begin the cooking process.